merhay/demo-api-app-ui-tests/README.md

-# 🎬 Movies Test Automation Framework
+# 🎬 Movies Database Test Automation Framework

-This test automation framework is designed for **API and mobile testing** of a movie database application. 🚀
+This test automation framework is designed for **API, Mobile, and Web testing** of The Movie Database applications. 🚀

 ## 🛠️ Features